 Prior to Illumio Core 18.2.0, a Global Organization Owner set the password in the PCE by using the PCE runtime script.
 The settings in the PCE runtime script are the same as before Illumio Core 18.2.0, except that the password length can now be set to a maximum of 64 characters.

 The Password Policy feature is not applicable for organizations using SAML authentication.

 Permission to edit this setting is dependent on your role.
+See About Roles, Scopes, and Granted Access [120] for information.

 Password Requirements